 One thing we’ll say is - don’t think you can just split your team into pods and they’ll start working straight away.

 As with every other sales team structure, you’ll need things in place to support your pods, otherwise they’ll fail.

-The basics of sales, things like prospecting best practice, pipeline management and reporting still apply to pods.
+The basics of sales, things like prospecting best practices, pipeline management and reporting, still apply to pods.

 Make sure you’ve got a strong sales process in place - preferably in the form of a written playbook you can share with the team.